mrmeizongo/Xpilot/README.md

 |        Rate - 2        |                               Gyro based rate control                               |
 |     Stabilize - 3      | Surfaces follow stick movement up-to set limits with wing-leveling on stick release |

-## Airplane Selection

-See [README.md](lib/PlaneConfigs/README.md) for instructions on how to set up configuration files for multi airplane use.

 ## NOTICE

 Throttle is always under manual control.

-Rate/Expo should NOT be used for Rate(2)/Stabilize(3) flight modes.
+Rate/Expo set up on the transmitter should NOT be used for Rate(2)/Stabilize(3) flight modes.
 You can however configure Rate/Expo for passthrough(1) flight mode.

-Two calibration functions are provided; CALIBRATE and CALIBRATE_DEBUG.
-Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in flash memory.
-Uncommenting CALIBRATE_DEBUG does same and prints out the calibration values in the serial monitor for inspection.
-Ensure the airplane is on a level surface and held still throughout the calibration process.

-At any time, you can view the calibrated values on the serial monitor by uncommenting READ_CALIBRATION_FROM_EEPROM in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h)

-After all debug and calibration operations are complete, be sure to uncomment and reupload Xpilot for normal operation.
+The IMU is calibrated through xp_serial.py.

 ## Build & Upload